Blotch3D/Blotch3D/README.md

 override the Setup, FrameProc, and FrameDraw methods.

-When it comes time to open the 3D window, you instantiate that class and call its "Run" method *from the same thread*.
+When it comes time to open the 3D window, you instantiate that class and call its "Run" method *from the same thread that instantiated it*.
 The Run method will call the Setup, FrameProc, and FrameDraw methods, and not return until the window closes.

+We will call the thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., the "3D thread".

-All code that accesses 3D resources must be in the Setup, FrameProc, and FrameDraw methods, including code that creates and uses all Blotch3D and MonoGame objects.
+All code that accesses 3D resources must be done in the 3D thread, including code that creates and uses all Blotch3D and MonoGame objects.
 Note that this rule also applies to any code structure that may internally use other threads, as well.
 Do not use Parallel, async, etc. code structures that access 3D resources.

-This pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
-It is the pattern used by MonoGame.
+This pattern is also used by MonoGame.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of overriding certain "Game" class methods, you override BlWindow3D's Setup, FrameProc, and FrameDraw methods.
 Other "Game" class methods and events can still be overridden, if needed.

-We will call the thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., the "3D thread".

-A single-threaded application would have all its code in those three overridden methods.
-For a multi-threaded application, other threads that need to do 3D things can queue a delegate to the 3D thread as described below.
+The above pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
+(There are some platform-specific exceptions, but MonoGame does not use them.)

-The Setup method is called by the 3D thread once at the beginning of instantiation.
+The Setup method is called by the 3D thread once at the beginning of instantiation of the BlWindow3D-derived object.
 You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc.

 The FrameProc method is called by the 3D thread once per frame.
 For single-threaded applications this is typically where the bulk of